diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 1/04 - JS  JavaScript Intro.md

-The purpose behind naming them is actually to be able to **reference** them later on.
+The purpose behind naming them is to be able to **reference** them later on.